David Wayne: Film and television career

 In 1978, Wayne played James Lawrence in the ABC drama Family, and he played Digger Barnes in four episodes of the CBS soap opera Dallas.
-(Wayne's friend Keenan Wynn replaced Wayne in the role of Digger Barnes.)
-Wayne co-starred in the role of Dr. Amos Weatherby in the 1979–82 television series House Calls with Lynn Redgrave and later Sharon Gless.
+Wayne's friend Keenan Wynn later replaced Wayne in this role.
+From 1979 to 1982, Wayne starred as Dr. Amos Weatherby in the television series House Calls.

 Personal life

-Wayne was married to Jane Gordon in 1941 and had two daughters, Susan Wayne Kearney and Melinda Wayne, and a son, Timothy.
-Timothy disappeared and was presumed drowned during a rafting trip in August 1970.
+Wayne was married to Jane Gordon in 1941 and had two daughters and a son.
+In August 1970, their son disappeared and was presumed drowned during a camping and fishing trip.
 Wayne's wife, daughter of opera vocalist Jeanne Gordon, died in 1993.
-Susan died in 2019; her remains were cremated and given to her family.

 Wayne was a lifelong Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.

 Death

-On February 9, 1995, Wayne died in his Santa Monica, California, home from complications of lung cancer at the age of 81.
-His remains were cremated and distributed to his family.
+On February 9, 1995, Wayne died in his Santa Monica, California, home from complications of lung cancer at age 81.

 Awards

 Wayne won two Tony Awards, one in 1947 for Finian's Rainbow and one in 1954 for The Teahouse of the August Moon.